MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/implementing-controls-using-typescript.md

 ## Implementing control logic

 Source for the custom control is implemented in the `index.ts` file.
-The `index.ts` file includes scaffolding for interface methods that are required by the PowerApps Component Framework.
+The `index.ts` file includes scaffolding for interface methods that are required by the PowerApps component framework.

 1. Open the `index.ts` file in code editor of your choice.
 2. Update the `TSLinearInputControl` class with the following